 Dogs communicate in non-verbal ways.
 They pay attention to how someone walks, talks, sits, and stands.
 It seems straightforward, but there’s an art to approaching a dog.
 The way you approach a dog sends clear signals about your intentions.

-Granted, some dogs are shyer and more cautious than others and need some time to warm up to someone.
+Granted, some dogs are shyer and more cautious than others and need time to warm up to someone.
 Poor body language may cause your dog to bark simply because it’s questionable.

 3. Suspicious Behavior